TrshPnda/trshpnda.github.io/_posts/Dawn2.md

 connect()
 ```

-It's fairly straightforward it's a simple tcp client takes two arguments the target IP and the port of the service and prints out status messages, I like to put things inside of functions cause it keeps things a little neat in my head.
+It's fairly straightforward it's a simple tcp client takes two arguments the target IP and the port of the service and prints out status messages, I like to put things inside of functions cause it keeps things a little neat.
 Also note that I haven't included a main() function yet and I'm just calling the function connect() directly - If you didn't know Python (unlike other languages) doesn't actually care about entrypoints like main() but it's always good practice to do that for readability.

 Now since I know that the program is unstable as indicated by the README file.
 Let's just yeet a payload...
 1000 sounds like a a nice round number (even though the actual payload will be 1001 including the NULL byte but shhhh) let's send a unique string of that length via ```msf-pattern_create -l 1000```